AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 VolumesFrom

 Data volumes to mount from another container.
-This parameter maps to VolumesFrom in the Create a container section of the Docker Remote API and the --volumes-from option to docker run.
+This parameter maps to VolumesFrom in the docker container create command and the --volumes-from option to docker run.

 Required: No